lovemefan/lovemefan/README.md

 -  I’m a graduate student major in AI
 - My website : [lovemefam.top](lovemefam.top)
 - How to reach me: lovemefan@outlook.com
-- I will try more idea and opened in the future.
+- I will try more idea in the future.

 #### skills